rykener/rykener.net/site/collections/_projects/illness-coaching.md

  | $50                 | Not available        |

 **Intro call?** A quick phone call where we can check in about wants, needs, and goals.
 This is a very brief way to help us determine if we want to work together.
 There is no charge for this.
 This is not a sales call.

-**Where are the package deals?
-The bonus content?
-The discounts?** I do not offer package deals, bonus content, or discounts.
-These are marketing tactics and are not appropriate for my practice.
-I want you to have as many sessions with me as you'd like, without me locking you into some predefined number that says "this is how long it's going to take".
-You can meet with me as much or as little as you want.
-That being said, please expect to need to meet more than a couple times in order for us to make progress together.
-Depending on what we're working on I like to see clients at least 10 times, however, this is not a rule.
-It's all up to you.